michalmaj90/basic_python_exercises/README.md

-# basic_python_exercises
+# Basic_python_exercises

-This repo consists of basic python's exercises
+## What for
+This repo was created to put exercises from https://www.practicepython.org/, which I've been doing to practise my basic python skills.